showell/elm-py/articles/AboutDict.md

 and two subtrees.
 Each of the subtrees is either empty or itself a top-level node of a smaller binary tree.

-Here is a pictorial representation of a non-empty Dict:
+Here is a pictorial representation of a non-empty Dict (showing integer keys):

 ![tree](https://showell.github.io/redblack.PNG)